dougbtv/dougbtv.github.io/_posts/2017-03-16-ansible-container.markdown

 ## Requirements

 Fairly simple -- as per usual, we're using a CentOS 7.3 based virtual machine to run all these on.
 Feel free to use your workstation, but, I put this all in a VM so I could isolate it, and see what you needed given a stock CentOS 7.3 install.
-Just as a note, my install a CentOS 7.3 generic cloud, and the basics are based on those.
+Just as a note, my install is from a CentOS 7.3 generic cloud, and the basics are based on that.

 Also -- you need a half dozen gigs free of disk, and a minimum of 4 gigs of memory.
 I had a 2 gig memory VM and it was toast (ahem, powdered toast) when I went to do the image builds, so, keep that in mind.